lizzy596/Node_Server_Deconstructed/README.md

 Errors that occur within asynchronous callbacks are easy to miss.
 Therefore, as a general principle the first argument to the asynchronous calls should be an Error object.
 Also, Express routes handle errors themselves, but it should be always remembered that errors occurring in asynchronous calls made within express routes are **not** handled, unless an Error object is sent as a first argument.

 Errors in these callbacks can be propagated as many times as possible.
 Each callback that the error has been propagated to can ignore, handle or propagate the error.

+**CallBack** - a callback is a function that is passed as an argument to an asynchrous function, that describes what to do after the asynchronous operation has completed.